 If you enjoy making homemade tacos, putting together a simple taco seasoning mix recipe is a good idea.
 The recipe below is quick and very easy-to-make, and will add fabulous flavours and mouthwatering aromas to all types of filling.
+(See the bottom of the page for links to more of my homemade recipes)

 What You'll Need: (makes about 7-8 tablespoons)